Reviewing THANK YOU FARMER's Sun Project Light and Sun Shimmer Sun Essences

-Sun protection is particularly emphasized in Korean beauty and skin care, so it's no wonder that Korean sunscreens have earned a reputation for offering high SPF in lightweight and skin-friendly formulas.
+Sun protection is particularly emphasized in K-Beauty and Korean skin care, so it's no wonder that Korean sunscreens have earned a reputation for offering high SPF in lightweight and skin-friendly formulas.
 When choosing a sunscreen, it’s important to look for a broad spectrum sunscreen that can protect your skin against the sun’s UVA and UVB rays, which can damage the skin by causing premature aging, sunburn and sun spots.
 Sunscreens also help even out your overall skin tone and fade dark spots.

 When to Apply Sunscreen

 Applying sunscreen is always the last step in a Korean skin care routine, particularly in a morning skin care regimen.
 Sunscreen should be applied after cleansing, toning, using serums or ampoules, and moisturizing your skin, and before your makeup.
 Remember that sunscreen can take up to 15 minutes to fully sink into your skin.
 To be sure that your skin is fully protected, it’s best to apply your sunscreen 15 to 30 minutes before heading out in the sun.